54th New Zealand Parliament: Chlöe Swarbrick

 On 12 August 2025, Greens co-leader Chlöe Swarbrick was removed from Parliament for the rest of the week by Speaker Brownlee after she criticised Government MPs during a debate on the recognition of Palestine.
 The following day, Swarbrick refused to apologise and was "named" by Brownlee, who ordered her to leave Parliament's debating chamber once again.
 This punishment means that Swarbrick as an MP will have to leave the House of Representatives once again and will have her pay docked for the duration of her suspension.

+On 4 August 2026, Swarbrick was ejected from Parliament after accusing Speaker Brownlee of showing favoritism towards New Zealand First leader Winston Peters over opposition Members of Parliament during a Question Time debate.
+Swarbrick and her Green Party colleagues had also earlier condemned Peters for telling Green MP Lawrence Xu-Nan to "go back to his own country" during a parliamentary debate in late July 2026.

+Other ejections

+On 15 September 2026, Speaker Brownlee ordered Labour MP Ginny Andersen and ACT leader David Seymour to leave the House of Representatives.
+Andersen had heckled National MP Carl Bates as he answered a question while Seymour had argued with the Speaker while questioning ACT MP Laura McClure.

+On 17 September, Te Pāti Māori co-leader Debbie Ngarewa-Packer was ordered to leave the House after using the swear word "cunt" during an argument with Assistant Speaker Maureen Pugh during a debate on the National-led government's contentious move-on orders.
+Labour MP Willie Jackson was then ordered to leave after contesting Pugh's decision to discipline Ngarewa-Packer when the same word had previously been used in the House.
+After Jackson continued to speak, Pugh ordered the Sergeant-at-arms to escort him from the debating chamber.

 Dissolution

 The 54th Parliament will serve until another election is called.
 Under section 17 of the Constitution Act 1986, Parliament expires three years "from the day fixed for the return of the writs issued for the last preceding general election of members of the House of Representatives, and no longer".
 The writ for the 2023 election was issued on 10 September 2023 and returned on 16 November 2023, meaning that the 54th Parliament would have to dissolve on or before 16 November 2026.